schatt/6layer/Development/docs/six-layer-architecture-current-status.md

 ## Overview

-This document summarizes the current implementation status of CarManager's six-layer UI abstraction architecture.
+This document summarizes the current implementation status of the SixLayer Framework's six-layer UI abstraction architecture.
 The architecture has been successfully implemented with a layer-numbered naming convention that eliminates naming conflicts and provides clear architectural boundaries.

 ## Architecture Status: ✅ IMPLEMENTED